Feb 23, 2026·6 min read·2 visits

 )

-The patch is brutally simple: remove the special treatment.
-Treat builtins like any other module so the AST accurately reflects what is happening.
+The patch is delightfully simple: delete the special treatment.
+Treat builtins like any other module.
+If the malicious pickle imports it, the AST should reflect it.

 alias = ast.alias(attr)